 Renting a Car: What You Need to Know

-One-way rentals (pick up in one city, drop off in another) are available from all major companies but typically carry a surcharge of $100–$300.
-For a transcontinental trip, this fee is usually worth paying rather than backtracking.
+One-way rentals (pick up in one city, drop off in another) are available from all major companies but usually carry a surcharge of $100–$300.
+For a transcontinental trip, that fee beats backtracking hundreds of miles.
 Compare rates across multiple companies — the differences can be significant on the same dates and vehicle class.

 Insurance: Don’t Pay for What You Already Have